Introduction

 - Spring (Apr): Fall Enrollment, Finance, HR, Libraries

 Here is the part that trips people up: data becomes publicly downloadable roughly ten months after the coordinator close date.
 Every IPEDS collection has two submission deadlines.
 First, the keyholder at each institution locks their data (keyholder close).
 Then, two weeks later, the state or system coordinator locks everything on their end.
 That second deadline is the coordinator close date, and it is the moment NCES starts the ten-month release clock.
-So a Fall collection with a coordinator close in late October releases around August or September of the following year.
-The next IPEDS release is expected in August 2026.
+So a Fall collection with a coordinator close in late October releases the following summer.
+The Fall 2025-26 provisional data released on July 28, 2026; the next wave, Winter 2025-26, is expected in late 2026.

 Title IV student aid data comes from the Federal Student Aid office and lands on a quarterly academic-year rhythm.
 Three datasets live here: Pell Grant recipients and dollars, federal student loan volumes, and cohort default rates.
 The first two update every quarter; the third updates annually with a provisional then final release.